 When it first opened, Candlestick Park had around 45,000 seats.
 While the Giants were playing at Candlestick Park, the 49ers were playing at Kezar Stadium.
 The 49ers had played at Kezar Stadium since 1946.
 After only several years of existence, Candlestick Park began to deteriorate.
 At one point, the mayor of San Francisco proposed that a new $50 million stadium be built in the downtown area, but his idea was dropped.
-After the city decided to spend $16.1 million in 1971 towards improving and making the stadium more multipurpose, the San Francisco 49ers (NFL) decided to move there.
+After the city decided to spend $16.1 million in 1971 towards improving and making the stadium multipurpose, the San Francisco 49ers (NFL) decided to move there.
 Candlestick Park was enclosed, increasing the seating capacity to 61,000.
 Retractable seats were added in right field to allow the conversion to a football field, and the grass field was replaced by Astroturf.
 The 49ers played their first game at Candlestick Park on October 10, 1971.
-Very few changes have taken place since 1971 at Candlestick Park.
+Over the years Candlestick Park changed little.
 In 1979, the Astroturf was replaced by grass.
 In 1995, Candlestick Park was renamed 3 Com Park after 3 Com Corp. bought the naming rights.
-After the 1999 MLB season, the San Francisco Giants moved into AT&T Park, leaving the 49ers as Candlestick Park’s primary tenant.
+Following the 1999 MLB season, the San Francisco Giants moved into AT&T Park, leaving the 49ers as Candlestick Park’s primary tenant.
 The 2013 season marked the 49ers last year at Candlestick Park before they moved into their new stadium, Levi’s Stadium, in Santa Clara in 2014.
 The 49ers played their last game at Candlestick Park on December 23, 2013 against the Atlanta Falcons.
 The stadium was demolished in Winter 2015 and the site will be used for a mall and residential/office complex.